Seedmanc/Tumblr-image-sorter/!Firefox addon/Readme.md

 #### Get it from AMO here:  [https://addons.mozilla.org/firefox/addon/tumblr-image-sorter/](https://addons.mozilla.org/firefox/addon/tumblr-image-sorter/)

-If for some reason it's unavailable there, you download the .xpi file from here and drop it on your browser's window, that'll install it.
+If for some reason it's unavailable there, you can download the .xpi file from here and drop it on your browser's window, that'll install it.
 Note that in this case for FF starting with 41 it'll refuse launching unsigned addons at all, so you'll need to go to about:config#xpinstall.signatures.required and change that to false.

 ## GUI manual